adrianmcli/olis/README.md

 # Olis

-A collaborative chat tool focused on bringing persistence and focus to the subject of discussion.
+A collaborative chat tool focused on bringing persistence and focus to the traditional chat UI.

-Olis was developed by [@adrianmcli](https://github.com/adrianmcli) and [@hyperh](https://github.com/hyperh) in 2016 in order field an idea for a more organized approach to chat.
+Olis was developed by [@adrianmcli](https://github.com/adrianmcli) and [@hyperh](https://github.com/hyperh) in 2016 in order to field an idea for a more organized approach to chat.
+The problem we were trying to solve was the frequent need to scroll up and "catch-up" on all the messages we missed while we were away from the chat.

+The development of a persistent side panel where information important to the conversation can be gathered and stored was tested out in the development of this app.

 ## App Details